Botushë: Ottoman period

 In 1904, 10 Ottoman battalions accompanied by artillery were sent to Gjakova in order to quell the uprising.
-Shemsi Pasha and the Ottomans were then ordered to estimate the livestock possessions and to enforce heavy taxes upon the local Albanians in response to the uprising.
-The hostilities were accompanied by the forcible collection of taxes from the local population and the destruction of entire villages in the Gjakova region by Ottoman forces; upon arriving to Botusha, Shemsi Pasha, with five battalions and numerous artillery pieces, began bombarding the houses.
+Shemsi Pasha and the Ottoman troops were then ordered to estimate the livestock possessions and to enforce heavy taxes upon the local Albanians in response to the uprising.
+The hostilities were accompanied by the forcible collection of taxes from the local population and the destruction of entire villages in the Gjakova region by Ottoman forces.
+When he arrived in Botushë, Shemsi Pasha, with five battalions and numerous artillery pieces, began bombarding the village.
 The Ottomans were met by 300 Albanian resistance fighters led by Sulejman Aga Batusha.
-The resistance fighters lost 35 dead or wounded, but the Ottomans lost more than 80 soldiers.
+The resistance fighters lost 35 dead or wounded men, whilst the Ottomans lost more than 80 soldiers.
 Another 300 Albanian fighters arrived and surrounded the Ottoman force but could not yet finish them as the Ottomans were numerically-superior and were positioned well with artillery.
 2,000 Albanian tribesmen would eventually gather to fight the Turks, and the Ottoman government sent 18 more battalions accompanied by artillery to quell this new uprising; Shkup's Vali, Shakir Pasha, also went to Gjakova.
 A series of ensuing battles followed in the Gjakova region, resulting in the deaths of more than 900 Ottoman soldiers as well as 2 bimbashis and a dozen officers, whereas the Albanians suffered only 170 dead or wounded.
 Shakir Pasha was thereby ordered to stand down.

 Sulejman Aga Botusha was a prominent local leader and patriotic resistance fighter, and had worked with Isa Boletini as a protector of Albanian interests and rights, as well as a leader of the local movements for independence and resistance against the Ottomans.

 During the First Balkan War, Bajram Curri and his small force managed to push the Serbs across Morina Pass (Qafa e Morinës), and his troops entered the villages of Botushë, Molliq and Ponoshec.
 They could not continue as Radomir Vešović would reinforce the Serbs with 12,000 new troops in order to subdue the region with numeric superiority.
 Azem Galica's band of resistance fighters passed through Botushë and Glloxhan in order to get to the Highlands of Gjakova.
 Botushë was part of the Neutral Zone of Junik.

-Botushë has been the home of many Albanian resistance fighters, such as the aforementioned Sulejman Aga Botusha, Jashar Salihu – a Hero of Kosovo recipient and martyr of the Kosovo War – and Islam Aga.
-Islam Aga was a noteworthy fighter of the League of Prizren who was one of the leaders of the force that killed Mehmed Ali Pasha at Abdullah Pashë Dreni's kulla.
+Botushë has been the home of many Albanian resistance fighters, such as the aforementioned Sulejman Aga Botusha, Jashar Salihu – a Hero of Kosovo recipient and prominent figure in the Kosovo War – and Islam Aga.
+Islam Aga was a noteworthy fighter of the League of Prizren and one of the leaders of the force that killed Mehmed Ali Pasha at Abdullah Pashë Dreni's kulla.
 Islam Aga slew 28 Turks before being killed by cannon fire in his final battle.